|

 accountability or transfer the case to

 competent bodies outside the DCC.
+Note that the

 violations of intellectual property